clux/facemaulers/east/acropolis.md

 TODO:
 - spell recharge area
 - something cool connecting these (doesn't need to feel big, just evocative)
+- rest spell for them?

+## Lore TODO
+temple built to summon a god
+lore on walls; statues of kiaransalee
+3-sided things, 3 spires

 ### Basement
 Big ass sylinder that powers some things.
 Treadmill in the bottom with 200 zombies around a flywheel.